-As you know, 2006 is a year of significant transition for the Federal Reserve.
-At the end of this month, Alan Greenspan is stepping down as Chairman after 18 years of distinguished service, and Ben Bernanke will then, in all likelihood, have been confirmed by the Senate and will therefore be in a position to become the new Chairman.
-So this seemed like a natural time to spend a few moments looking back at the Greenspan Fed and giving you some of my views on what may lie ahead under a "Bernanke Fed."
+At the end of this month, Alan Greenspan will bring to a close his 18 years of distinguished service as Chairman of the Board of Governors of the Federal Reserve System.
+On February 1, Ben Bernanke will, in all likelihood, have been confirmed by the Senate and will therefore be in a position to become the new Chairman.
+With such a significant transition for the Fed just days away, this seemed like a natural time to spend a few moments looking back at the Greenspan Fed and offering some of my own views on what may lie ahead under a "Bernanke Fed."